ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/06-jupyternotebook.md

 {: .challenge}

 > ## Pro tip: remember the command line?
-> This is another way of doing a similar thing from the command line:
+> This is similar to this function in the command line whihc copies the recipe to your
+> directory.
 > ```bash
 > >esmvaltool recipes get $recipeFile
 > ```